autogluon/autogluon/docs/tutorials/multimodal/customization.md

 ```

 ### env.num_workers
 The number of worker processes used by Pytorch dataloader in training.
+Note that more workers don't always bring speedup especially when `env.strategy` is `"ddp_spawn"`.
+For more details, see the guideline [here](https://pytorch-lightning.readthedocs.io/en/stable/accelerators/gpu.html#distributed-data-parallel).
 ```
 # default used by AutoMM
 predictor.fit(hyperparameters={"env.num_workers": 2})